What is the Wim Hof Method?

 Source nhlbi.nih.gov

-The composition of air breathing in and out
+The composition of air

-Source arily.org
+Source: arily.org

 Now, you hold your breath after breathing deeply.
 This lowers the oxygen level in your blood for a short time.
 This might sound strange, but it's actually good for your body.
 It triggers some positive changes, like releasing adrenaline and making adjustments to help you cope with low oxygen levels.